MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 If something occurs the trace file may be corrupted.
 Use the !index command to see if it can be re-indexed.
 For more information, see [Time Travel Debugging - Troubleshooting](time-travel-debugging-troubleshooting.md).

-## Advanced Features of Time Travel
+## Advanced Features of Time Travel Debugging

-Here's some of the most notable advanced TTD features.
+Here's some of the most notable TTD advanced features.

 ### Debugger data model support

 - **Built in data model support** - TTD includes data model support.
-Using LINQ queries to analyze the system crash can be a powerful tool.
-- **Model window Support** - You can use the data model window in WinDbg  Preview to work with an expandable and browsable version of ‘dx’ and ‘dx -g’, letting you create tables using NatVis, JavaScript, and LINQ queries.
+Using LINQ queries to analyze application failures can be a powerful tool.
+You can use the data model window in WinDbg  Preview to work with an expandable and browsable version of ‘dx’ and ‘dx -g’, letting you create tables using NatVis, JavaScript, and LINQ queries.

 For general information about the debugger data model, see [WinDbg Preview - Data model](windbg-data-model-preview.md).
 For information about working with the TTD debugger object model, see [Time Travel Debugging - Trace File object model](time-travel-debugging-object-model.md) and [Debugger Object model reference - Time Travel Debugging](debugger-object-model-reference-time-travel-debugging.md).